Preventing Prompt Injection with Type-Directed Privilege Separation: Abstract

 \section{Abstract}

-Large language models (LLMs) have become increasingly popular due to their ability to interact with unstructured content.
-As such, LLMs are now a key driver behind the automation of language processing systems, such as AI agents.
-Unfortunately, these advantages have come with a vulnerability to prompt injections, an attack where an adversary subverts the LLM's intended functionality with an injected task.
-Past approaches have proposed detectors and finetuning to provide robustness, but these techniques are vulnerable to adaptive attacks or cannot be used with state-of-the-art models.
-To this end we propose type-directed privilege separation for LLMs, a method that systematically prevents prompt injections.
-We restrict the ability of an LLM to interact with third-party data by converting untrusted content to a curated set of data types; unlike raw strings, each data type is limited in scope and content, eliminating the possibility for prompt injections.
-We evaluate our method across several case studies and find that designs leveraging our principles can systematically prevent prompt injection attacks while maintaining high utility.
+Modern language models have enabled the development of agentic systems that achieve strong performance on reasoning-intensive tasks.
+Unfortunately, this has come with a security cost; these systems are vulnerable to prompt injection, a specialized attack where an adversary subverts the intended functionality of an agent by supplying an injected task of their own.
+Previous approaches address this challenge with detectors and fine-tuning defenses but are vulnerable to adaptive attacks.
+Other methods propose system-level defenses that guarantee security, but these are often based on techniques that prevent inter-component communication and thus are constrained in problem coverage.
+To this end, we introduce type-directed privilege separation, a new technique that expands the set of tasks that can be protected with system-level defenses.
+Our method works by converting untrusted data to a curated set of data types; unlike raw strings, each data type is limited in scope and content, eliminating the possibility for prompt injection.
+We evaluate our method across several case studies and find that designs using our principles can systematically prevent prompt injection attacks while featuring strong, non-trivial utility.
+Our approach is intuitive to understand and compatible with any language model.